-The Company's related parties consist of companies owned by or associated with executive officers and directors, and former executive officers and directors as follows:
+Trading transactions The Company's related parties consist of companies owned by or associated with executive officers and directors as follows:

-Dykes Geologic Systems Ltd. Chief Financial Officer - Trevor Burns Nature of transactions
+Nature of transactions Dykes Geologic Systems Ltd. Exploration and administration fees Chief Financial Officer - Trevor Burns Management fees

-Exploration and administration fees

-Management fees

 Dykes Geologic Systems Ltd. (Geologic Systems) is 50% owned by Shaun Dykes, President and CEO and 50% owned by his spouse.